jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 Structuring your notes means grouping similar data together, suggesting themes behind the data, naming those themes and deciding which data falls under which theme.

 Structuring your notes is an iterative process and not done all at once.
-When you develop an initial structure,you don’t use all your data.
+When you develop an initial structure, you don’t use all your data.
 You can start with what you find useful as you skim your notes, or you can use data from two participants first.
 The aim is to set up a preliminary structure.

 ![Developing an initial structure is like trying out where you would put walls in your brick-build house: You can and will change them later, but they give your work some structure](images/04_analysis_houseFirstStructure.jpg){#houseFirstStructure alt="A house made of toy bricks in its early stages; there is just the baseplate and some provisional walls."}